UnionInteractiveMedia/WhenATreeFalls/GameProps.md

 (Possible incindiary or explosive bullets and weapons in a more advanced soul fusion system)

 -Enemy Ideas
-Beetle Trunks, tall rusted bodies of a beetle car with tree trunks out of their legs, Weakness is their headlights, and the ones on each leg.
+Beetles, tall rusted bodies of a beetle car with dark stems out of their legs, Weakness is their headlights, and the ones on each leg.
+"In game desc, as defined by screenplay "Oh god, that's horrendous" -Weapon is a minigun that protrudes out of trunk when it's lights glow red and want to attack.